Myles Straw Player Props: Guardians vs. Athletics

 Athletics Pitching Rankings (2022)

-- The Athletics had a 4.53 team ERA that ranked 24th across all league pitching staffs.
+- The Athletics had the 24th-ranked team ERA among all league pitching staffs (4.53).

-- Athletics pitchers combined to surrender 195 total home runs at a clip of 1.2 per game (fourth-most in the league).
+- Athletics pitchers combined to surrender 195 total home runs at a rate of 1.2 per game (fourth-most in the league).

-- Kaprielian will make his first start of the season for the Athletics.
+- Sears will take the mound to start for the Athletics, his first this season.

-- In his last appearance on Sunday, Oct.
-2, the 29-year-old right-hander, started and went six scoreless innings against the Seattle Mariners.
+- The 27-year-old left-hander pitched in relief and threw six scoreless innings in his last appearance on Saturday, Oct.
+1 against the Seattle Mariners.

 © 2023 Data Skrive.
 All rights reserved.